hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 72. ### What's `Object.freeze()`?

-Object.freeze(..) creates a frozen object, which means it takes an existing object and essentially calls Object.seal(..) on it, but it also marks all "data accessor" properties as writable:false, so that their values cannot be changed.
+`Object.freeze(..)` creates a frozen object, which means it takes an existing object and essentially calls `Object.seal(..)` on it, but it also marks all "data accessor" properties as `writable:false`, so that their values cannot be changed.

 73. ### What is [[GET]]?